loiccoyle/localleaf/README.md

 ## 📋 Usage

 1. Download your overleaf source and extract it.
-   > If you sync your project with github, clone it.
+   > Pro-tip: sync your project with github and clone it instead!
 2. Run `localleaf project_folder project_folder/main_document.tex`

 If in doubt check the `-h`elp.